 His attention to detail and skills led to many years as a helicopter mechanic with a company in Long Beach, CA., which acquired wrecked Hughes 300 training helicopters and reassembled them.
 Paul was a certified Airframe Mechanic.
 He could also pilot an airplane.

-His career path led him back to the Owens Valley, where he hired on with a Geothermal company.
+His career path led him back to the wens Valley where he hired on with a Geothermal Company.
 He started with them when they began building the Coso geothermal power plant.
 This gave him an encyclopedic knowledge of the workings of a steam plant.
+Years later he transferred within the company to the Dixie Valley plant outside Fallon.
 Paul could also frame a building.
-Years later, he transferred within the company to the Dixie Valley plant outside Fallon.

-Paul was an avid hunter.
-During his teen years, he was introduced to a lifestyle of hunting by horseback, pack train, and several-day camping trips.
+Paul was an avid hunter and a lifetime member of the Stillwater Firearms Association.
+During his teen years, he was introduced to a lifestyle of hunting by means of horseback, packtrain and several day camping trips.
 These were yearly events led by his father into the Sierra Nevada.
-Later, as Paul settled into Fallon, he maintained that passion for hunting.
-He and Athena favored hunting in Northern Nevada, where they enjoyed the spectacular scenery and the bounty of game.
-Paul will be greatly missed.
+Later as Paul settled into Fallon, he maintained that passion for hunting.
+He and Athena favored hunting in Northern Nevada where they enjoyed the spectacular scenery and bounty of the game.
+He will be greatly missed.
+A gathering in Paul’s memory is scheduled for Saturday, January 7th 2026, at the Eagles Lodge, 7977 Reno Hwy, Fallon, please contact 775-423-4354 after January 3rd to confirm the time of the service.

 Comment